bagder/http2-explained/en/part11.md

 curl uses the separate library [nghttp2](https://nghttp2.org/) for the http2 frame layer functionality. curl requires nghttp2 1.0 or later.

-Note that curl and libcurl are not always delivered with HTTP/2 protocol support enabled yet if you install it from linux
+Note that currently on linux curl and libcurl are not always delivered with HTTP/2 protocol support enabled.

 ## 11.1.
 HTTP 1.x look-alike